pombreda/gitbo/README.md

 Gitbo aggregates public issues from Github and ranks them based on a popularity algorithm so developers can easily find projects to make significant contributions.

-Play with the app at <http://openissu.es>
+You can play with the app at <http://openissu.es>

 ##Contributing
 We would love any contributions!